LazyEval/housing-prices-firenze/README.md

-Housing price estimator: Project overview
+Housing price estimator: project overview
 --
-- Created a tool to estimate the price of a home (RMSLE ~ 0.18) in Firenze, Italy based on data from October 2020.
+- Created a tool to estimate the price of a home (RMSE ~ 60K EUR) in Firenze, Italy based on data from October 2020.
-- Scraped over 9000 house listings from Immobiliari using Python.
+- Scraped over 9000 house listings from *immobiliare.it* using Python.
 - Built a data cleaning pipeline and extracted features such as district, total number of rooms, heating, and energy class.
 - Performed EDA to better understand the data and the influence of each of the features on price.
 - Built a pre-processing pipeline including various regression models to select the best model.